-All the major waste contracts, Landfill, Street Sweepings, Mixed Dry Recyclates, Bring Bank Collection Services and Organic Waste Treatment, were able to operate satisfactorily during the year, taking into account the Covid-19 emergency.
-From a financial point of view, contract income was up £1m year on year, £30.4m compared to £29.4m.
+All the major waste contracts, Landfill, Organic Waste Treatment, Mixed Dry Recyclates, Bring Bank Collection Services and Street Sweepings, were able to operate satisfactorily during the year.
+From a financial point of view, contract income was up £1.7m year on year, £34.6m compared to £32.9m.

-Landfill Tax Escalator
+Landfill Tax

-In accordance with Government policy, the Landfill Tax Escalator was increased by inflation from £94.15 per tonne to £96.70 per tonne for the 2021/22 year which results in an additional charge from the landfill operators.
-The rate for the 2022/23 year has been confirmed as being £98.60 per tonne.
+In accordance with Government policy, Landfill Tax was increased by inflation from $\pounds 96.70$ per tonne to $\pounds 98.60$ per tonne for the 2022/23 year which results in an additional charge from the landfill operators.
+The rate for the 2023/24 year has been confirmed as being $\pounds 102.10$ per tonne.

-This cost has a significant financial impact on Councils and the Landfill Tax Escalator provides a strong economic incentive for landfill diversion.
-Substantial savings are generated to Councils through diversion to the Materials Recovery Facility, Bring Bank Collection Service and Organic Waste contracts.
-In 2021/22 over 200,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax and landfill treatment cost in the region of £9.1m, if these waste streams had been sent to landfill.
+This cost has a significant financial impact on councils and the Landfill Tax provides a strong economic incentive for landfill diversion.
+Substantial savings are generated to our councils through diversion to the Materials Recovery Facility, Bring Bank Collection Service and Organic Waste contracts.
+In 2022/23 over 200,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax and landfill treatment cost in the region of $\pounds 10.2m$, if these waste streams had been sent to landfill.